 - Will I be given all the training I need?

-- How will my money be spent?
+- If there is a participation fee, how will my money be spent?

 - Can I contact previous volunteers about their experiences or local people who I will be working with?